ThomasMBury/ewstools/README.md

 ## Demos

-For demonstrations/tutorials on using *ewstools*, please refer to these [iPython notebooks](https://github.com/ThomasMBury/ewstools/tree/master/demos).
+For interacitve demonstrations on using *ewstools*, please refer to these [iPython notebooks](https://github.com/ThomasMBury/ewstools/tree/master/demos).

 ## Documentation